fluttercommunity/redux.dart/README.md

 ## Dev Tools

 The [redux_dev_tools](https://pub.dartlang.org/packages/redux_dev_tools) library allows you to create a `DevToolsStore` during dev mode in place of a normal Redux `Store`.

-This `DevToolsStore` will act exactly like a normal `Store` at first, with one catch: It will allow you to travel back and forth throughout the State of your application!
+This `DevToolsStore` will act exactly like a normal `Store` at first.
+However, it will also allow you to travel back and forth throughout the States of your app or recompute the State of your app by replaying all actions through your reducers.
+This works perfectly with Hot Reloading!

 You can combine the `DevToolsStore` with your own UI to travel in time, or use one of the existing options for the platform you're working with: